Bayesian Solution Uncertainty Quantification for Differential Equations: Prior model for a fixed but unknown solution

-This section begins by setting out constraints and initial beliefs regarding the unknown function, $u^*\in\mathcal{U}$, satisfying an ODE initial value problem on the domain $\mathcal{D}=[a,b] \subset \mathbb{R}$, and a PDE boundary value problem on a more general domain $\mathcal{D} \subset \mathbb{R}^d$.
-A convenient way of making prior probability statements on such infinite dimensional objects is through a Gaussian process (GP) model on a space of trajectories \citep{Rasmussen2006,Stuart2010}.
-This section describes how to incorporate reasonable boundary and regularity assumptions into a GP prior model for the unknown solution, $u^*$.
-These prior beliefs are updated in Section \ref{sec:probalgorithm} by conditioning on a sample of auxiliary information obtained by interrogating the differential equation model over a size $N$ partition of the domain $\mathcal{D}$ according to a chosen sampling scheme.
+with fixed initial value $u(0)=u^*(0)$.
+We describe how to incorporate boundary and regularity assumptions into a flexible Gaussian process (GP) prior model \citep{Rasmussen2006,Stuart2010} for the unknown solution.
+Prior beliefs are updated in Section \ref{sec:probalgorithm} by conditioning on information about the differential equation model obtained over a size $N$ partition of the domain $\mathcal{D}$ according to a chosen sampling scheme.